Rosemary Storage & Usage Guide: Preserve Freshness & Maximize Flavor

 Comparison of rosemary storage methods

-Clever Ways to Use Rosemary Beyond Sprinkling It On
+Clever Ways to Use Rosemary Beyond Traditional Cooking

-• Rosemary-Infused Honey: Warm honey and steep rosemary sprigs in it for 2–3 hours.
-Strain and drizzle over cheeses, grilled peaches, or yogurt.
+• Rosemary-Infused Honey: Warm honey with rosemary sprigs for 2–3 hours, then strain.
+Drizzle over cheese, grilled peaches, or yogurt for a sweet and savory treat.

-• Marinades and Rubs: Combine rosemary with paprika, cumin, lemon zest, and olive oil for a zesty rub that works wonders on lamb or pork.
+• Marinades and Rubs: Combine rosemary with paprika, cumin, lemon zest, and olive oil for a zesty rub that enhances lamb, pork, or chicken.

 Rosemary-infused honey in a jar